People who work in the localization and translation industry use loads of jargon and abbreviations.

 While translation and localization are two different processes, adapting the message is usually a part of adapting the digital experience.

-Often, people define localization as something that would have been traditionally called “adaptation” in the professional translation world.
+People might define localization examples as something that would have been traditionally called “adaptation” in the professional translation world.

 Let’s use this sentence in American English as a simple example: